-Disrupted sleep patterns can cause hormonal imbalance, low basal body temperature and suppress ovulation.
+Disrupted sleep patterns can cause hormonal imbalance and low basal body temperature, and can suppress ovulation.
 The quality and quantity of sleep you get each night may affect your fertility.

 Many healthcare practitioners agree, women need an average of 8-10 hours of sleep a night to maintain hormonal balance.

 How have you been sleeping lately?

 We all know that hormonal balance is vital to a healthy menstrual cycle, including proper timing of ovulation.
 Sleep affects key fertility hormones including estrogen, progesterone, luteinizing hormone (LH), and follicle stimulating hormone (FSH).
 There is one specific hormone that is a vital link between fertility and sleep though, that hormone is leptin.
 Regular sleep is required to produce proper amounts of Leptin.
 Leptin affects ovulation, so disrupted release of leptin may cause irregular menstrual cycles.

 During the hours you are sleeping, the body is taking time to repair, detoxify, regulate hormones, correct chemical imbalances, adjust blood sugar levels, store and manage memories, and more.

 In order for your body to do this each night, your brain must pass through four levels NREM, or Non-REM sleep, and enter the rapid eye movement stage known as REM sleep.
 The second and third level are the most important because that is when the body is in its most restful and restorative state.
 If the body does not spend enough time in REM sleep each night, this may lead to hormonal disruption, delayed ovulation, and irregular or absent menstrual cycles.

 Women with insomnia or who wake up throughout the night are not spending enough time in REM sleep.
 The body cannot function well when sleep is continually disrupted, and over time, it can lead to health issues, including difficulty with getting pregnant.